viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 </pre>

-This tutorial teaches you how to train a machine learning model to make your own "bedtime songs bot" out of a personal computer.
+Follow this tutorial to train a machine learning model to make your own "bedtime songs bot" out of a personal computer.

-The instructions here are just a start.
-Expand upon this tutorial to build a custom singing robot with [machine learning](/services/ml/), the [Vision Service](/services/), and more [components](/components/) and [services](/services/).

 ## Requirements